TiagoDinisFonseca/5.Assignement-1/PA1_template.md

-This document is written in english, therefore set R to english:
+This document is written in english, therefore we set R to english:

 ```r
 Sys.setlocale("LC_TIME", "en_US")